Royal Academy Exhibition of 1830

 Royal Academy Exhibition of 1830 was an art exhibition that took place at Somerset House in London between 3 May and 24 July 1830.
 It was the annual Summer Exhibition of the Royal Academy of Arts.
 It was the last to be held during the reign of George IV who died in June while the exhibition was in progress and was succeeded by his younger brother William IV.

 The President of the Royal Academy Thomas Lawrence had died suddenly in January and the Irish portraitist Martin Archer Shee was elected to succeed him.
 Lawrence's friend J.M.W.
 Turner produced a watercolor The Funeral of Sir Thomas Lawrence depicting his burial at St Paul's Cathedral which he exhibited.
 A number of the final works by Lawrence were posthumously exhibited to public and critical acclaim including his Portrait of Lord Aberdeen.
 Lawrence had dominated portraiture during the Regency era there was much press speculation about which other painters would fill his shoes.

 Turner also exhibited the biblical painting Pilate Washing his Hands which met with a rough reception from critics.
 Likewise Jessica based on the Shakespeare character from The Merchant of Venice received very harsh reviews.
 Gilbert Stuart Newton displayed a more conventional version Shylock and Jessica.
 He also featured two landscape paintings from his recent visit to Italy.
 John Constable sent in several works including Helmingham Dell and a view of Hampstead Heath but his Water Meadows near Salisbury was rejected.

 Scottish artist David Wilkie exhibited his The Entrance of George IV at Holyroodhouse which he has been working on since George IV's Visit to Scotland in 1822.
 He also displayed a portrait of George IV in Highland Dress which was very badly received.
 The American artist Thomas Cole made his debut at the academy and exhibited two landscapes - a depiction of the memorial to General Isaac Brock at Queenstown Heights in Canada and a View of New Hampshire.
-The French romantic painter Eugene Delacroix showed his The Murder of the Bishop of Liège inspired by the novel Quentin Durward by Walter Scott under the title The Boar of Ardenne.
+The French romantic painter Eugène Delacroix showed his The Murder of the Bishop of Liège inspired by the novel Quentin Durward by Walter Scott under the title The Boar of Ardenne.